reshadman/file-secretary/README.md

 ## Package Roadmap
  1. Writing more integration tests + isolated object unit tests.
  2. Use more semantic names for features, class names and methods names.
- 3. Make the tracking eloquent independent.
+ 3. Make the tracking, eloquent independent.
  4. Refactor the code both for design and performance.

 ## About the package